-Brides!
 Why leave your wedding photography to chance by hiring a friend or friend of a friend who just happens to own a camera to photograph your special day?
 Will they have the necessary skills to capture your day in a professional manner, will they have backup equipment etc?
 I can speak from experience that equipment can fail and if there is no backup then it can be a disaster.
 I was shooting a wedding last year and one of my (brand new) cameras shut down completely and if I didn't have a backup plan then the day would've been ruined.
 This is something to consider when booking your wedding photographer and a professional will always have back up equipment, always have had professional training and will leave nothing to chance.
 You might think it's expensive to hire a professional to do the job but just wait until you hire an ameteur.
-I carry four cameras and up to 9 lenses to all my weddings plus back up flashguns, spare batteries, memory cards etc., etc. If your friend or friend isn't insured then some venues will just refuse to let them work there.
+I carry four cameras and six lenses (if you include one fixed lens) to all my weddings plus back up flashguns, spare batteries, memory cards etc., etc. If your friend or friend isn't insured then some venues will just refuse to let them work there.
 I have Public Liability and Professional Indemnity Insurance, venues are now checking policies in some cases.
 I always have a Plan X!
 There is always a Plan X.

 Your wedding is probably the most important day of your life and you want your photographs to reflect that.
 For that reason, my advice is to hire a professional photographer to capture your day as it unfolds.